 Engaging in a MI means postponing your thesis, therefore extending your programme to 1,5 years.
 The MI will be officially listed as an extra-curricular course on your MSc diploma.
 In your programme's Nestor Course you will find a manual and all other practical information.

 How to enroll?

 The MI is available for Master students who start their programme in September '18 and will run in your second semester.
 Whether or not this internship is an option for you depends on your personal situation and circumstances like study progress, study programme and the timing of compulsory courses in your final year.
 We encourage you to have a talk with your Programme Internship Coordinator about your planning and visit the information session on Master Internship your Programme will organise in the beginning of September.

 If you thereupon decide to participate, enroll yourself in the group of interested students in the MI Nestor Course for your Programme, before October 31st.
 Subsequently, you will have to find an internship and decide with your company supervisor what your assignment will be.
-Next, email your internship proposal to your programme internship coordinator no later than three weeks before you plan to start your internship, using the available format.
-When approved by your Programme Internship Coordinator and company supervisor, have them sign the proposal and upload it to Nestor.
+Next, upload your signed (by you and your company supervisor) internship proposal to the MI Nestor course no later than three weeks before you plan to start your internship, using the available format.
+When approved by your Programme Internship Coordinator, we will register you in Progress.
 You are ready to start!

 As participating in the MI has consequences for your study planning and thesis, it’s important to start planning timely!

 Master Internship timeline for students who start their MSc Programme in September '18

 Visit the Master Internship information session and the programme specific Master Internship Course on Student Portal in September.
 If after reviewing all the information on the Student Portal you have questions about your internship and course planning, contact your Programme Internship Coordinator.